SignalFrame-dev/prompt-systems-archive/systems/legal-contract-extractor/readme.md

 **Current:** v2.7
 **Tested Models:** GPT-4o, Claude 3.5 Sonnet, Gemini 1.5 Pro, GPT-3.5 (3o)

+## Versioning Notes

+- **Legal Contract Clause Extractor — v2.9_Locked** is the current baseline.
+  - This version has passed compliance testing across multiple models (GPT-4o, Claude 3.5, Perplexity, Gemini 2.5 Flash).
+  - It is considered the hardened prompt for ongoing public reference.

+- Earlier versions (e.g., v2.7) remain archived for historical transparency.
+  - These represent pre-lock iterations and may not reflect the current tested standard.
+  - They are kept in the repository to preserve version history, not for active use.

 ---

 *Note: This public version omits internal rule hierarchy, fallback handling, and full model-specific execution logic.*